Donald Wallace Gordon: Skill Development Equipment

 In 1969, Gordon wanted to create products to teach unskilled gymnasts in a safer manner.
 By removing fear associated with injury, the gymnasts were able to develop more quickly.
 These items were created with shaped foam with a vinyl cover and included items such as the incline mat, the connectable vault cylinders, jousting units and floor mats, to name a few.
 Gordon called El Monte High School where he used to teach and asked if he could try them out with some of the gymnasts at the school.
-The school suggested he also try them with some of their special needs students and the results were phenomenal.
+The school suggested he also try them with some of their students in special education and the results were phenomenal.
 With special needs children, the process is focused on success, the more success they have, the better the children advance.
 With Gordon's inventions, kids with braces on their legs and other serious issues, were able to do front rolls, back rolls, climb, fall and have fun safely.
 More importantly, they succeeded.
 The school said the improvement in their attitude and success was incredible.
 Over 160 products were designed that are in use throughout the world today.